 - If you are using a gas-powered vehicle, turn off the fuel

-No matter which method you choose, inspect the site and look for fallen embers.
-Then, check the temperature of the ashes before extinguishing them.
+No matter your chosen method, inspect the site and look for fallen embers.
+Then, check the temperature of the ashes before removing them.
 If the ashes feel too hot to touch, they are not safe to be removed.